1946 Dime Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 Survival Distribution

 The 1946 Roosevelt Dime saw massive production across three mints, totaling over 344 million coins.
-Philadelphia led production with 255,250,000 pieces struck without a mint mark.
-This represented nearly 74% of the total mintage.
+Philadelphia led with 255,250,000 pieces struck—nearly 74% of total mintage and the sixth-highest single-year production figure in the entire silver Roosevelt dime series (1946–1964).
+Only the 1962-D, 1963-D, 1964-P, and 1964-D surpassed it.

 Denver followed with 61,043,500 dimes bearing the “D” mint mark.

-Despite different production volumes, all three varieties share identical 10% survival rates today.
-Approximately 25.5 million Philadelphia dimes remain, while 6.1 million Denver pieces survive.
-San Francisco has about 2.8 million coins still in existence.
+San Francisco produced the lowest quantity at 27,900,000 coins.
+Despite very different production volumes, all three varieties share roughly a 10% survival rate today.
+Approximately 25.5 million Philadelphia dimes remain, 6.1 million Denver pieces survive, and about 2.8 million San Francisco coins still exist.

 Also Read: Top 70+ Most Valuable Mercury Dimes Worth Money (Chart By Year)

-The Easy Way to Know Your 1946 Dime Value
+The Easy Way To Know Your 1946 Dime Value

 1946 Dime Value Guides